dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 I'm sure there are Theology PhD's all over the world that have written dissertations on this topic or similar ones.
-Studying Ragnarok would be Eschatology and there's probably a name for this such study.
+Studying Ragnarok would be Eschatology and there's probably a name for this such study (the precise information compression in eschatological works)

 - signs & morphemes from zipf's distribution on language.
   - and also signs
 - top 500 words/morphemes to learn in any new language are a great start for enumerating a list of mappable symbols

-### Semiotic Mappings Across Human Culture

 So when constructing myths, what are examples of systems of signs, symbols, etc?
 Any set of signs common to a culture, nation or region